In New Jersey, we launch from

 the thrill of a crisp winter flight keeps them looking skywards

 during the colder months.
-Our company flies seven days a week, all
+Our company offers hot air balloon flights seven days a week, year-round.

 The best time to look for hot